The Complete Setup Guide for the Sony a1

 Focus Area Modes

-The various different AF Area modes found on the a1 shouldn’t be anything new to other Sony users, but if you are coming from a different system, it is important to know more about each different option at your disposal.
+The AF Area modes found on the a1 shouldn’t be new to other Sony users.
+Still, if you are coming from a different system, knowing more about each option at your disposal is essential.

-Wide – This mode covers the entire range of potential AF points across the sensor.
-This mode is handy in situations where you trust the a1’s AF system to get your subject in focus where you want it.
-Over the years I found this setting to get more and more accurate, seemingly as if it automatically knows to focus on the heads or faces of a subject without me selecting it outright with another mode.
+Wide – This mode covers all of the potential AF points across the sensor.
+This mode is handy if you have a well-defined subject.
+Over the years, I found this setting to get more and more accurate, seemingly as if it automatically knows to focus on the heads or faces of a subject without me selecting it outright with another mode.

-Zone – This mode selects a smaller movable rectangle that you can place around your frame with the rear joystick on the a1.
-If I know I want to place a subject in a certain spot within my image (such as a bird on the right side of the frame facing towards the left), this is often my go do AF area mode.
+Zone – This mode selects a smaller movable rectangle to place around your frame with the rear joystick on the a1.
+If I want to put a subject in a specific spot within my image (such as a bird on the right side of the frame facing toward the left), this is often my go-to AF area mode.

-Center Fix – This fixes the AF point to solely be in the center of the frame, often requiring a focus and readjust before capturing the shot.
+Center Fix – This fixes the AF point to solely be in the center of the frame, often requiring a focus and readjusting before capturing the shot.
 I rarely use this mode anymore.

-Spot (S, M, L) – When you need to be extremely particular about your focus point, the moveable “Spot” mode is one of the best choices.
-You can select three different sizes (Small, Medium, and Large) by jumping into the Focus Area setting and hitting the left or right buttons on the rear control wheel with this mode selected.
+Spot (S, M, L) – When you need to be highly particular about your focus point, the moveable “Spot” mode is one of the best choices.
+You can select three different sizes (Small, medium, and large) by jumping into the Focus Area setting and hitting the left or right buttons on the rear control wheel with this selected mode.

-Expanded Spot – Similar to the “Spot” mode, the “Expanded Spot” mode will use the AF points around your selected AF spot to focus on on the chance that it can’t find focus initially.
+Expanded Spot – Similar to the “Spot” mode, the “Expanded Spot” mode will use the AF points around your selected AF spot to focus on the chance that it can’t initially find focus.

 Tracking: – With Continuous AF selected, you can engage the “Tracking” AF area to have the a1 track the subject within the AF area you selected within this mode.
 You can choose any of the above AF area modes within the “Tracking” section (such as Tracking: Wide or Tracking: Zone) to better track subjects moving throughout your frame.